0victor0/pyping2/README.md

 + curl-loader
 + report cleaning (currently structured, but not perfect)
 + migrate from CSV adhoc reporting to database (perhaps Docker-based)

+##6.
+Known Bugs:

+###Running in Docker on VM:

+####lft:

++ generates multiple "TCP Port Number Reused" after SYN packet sent -- **issue replicated with NAT and Bridged VM network adapters**
++ mismatch in number of packets received and filtered
++ no issues when running library on VM
++ replicated in 2.2 (apt-get version) and 3.77 (current source)
++ Changing protocols does not improve S/N